Stew peas

 Stew peas is a Jamaican stew made with beans, salted meat, coconut milk, herbs and spices.
 It is a common dish in Jamaica, however a number of variations and similar dishes are made throughout the Americas.
-With the main ingredients being legumes (beans / peas) and meats, stew peas contains a considerable amount of protein.
+With the main ingredients being legumes (beans/peas) and meats, stew peas is a good source of protein.

 History

-Stew peas originated in Jamaica, and is a Caribbean Creole dish, created from a fusion of cooking techniques and ingredients— influenced by various ethnic groups that exist in the region.
+Stew peas originated in Jamaica, and is a Caribbean Creole dish created from a blend of cooking techniques and ingredients, influenced by various ethnic groups that exist in the region.

 The first European arrivals to the Americas, the Spanish, introduced pigs, cattle and other livestock to Jamaica and the rest of the New World.
-They also introduced Asian rice to the Caribbean and Latin America.
-Many Jamaican dishes which include rice, peas / beans, cured meats and stews, like brown stew and stew peas, were contributed by them.
-Other ingredients including herbs and spices like onion, garlic, thyme etc. were also introduced by the Spanish.
+Meats were primarily cured using the traditional Spanish method of salting/drying, and the Taíno method of smoking over a barbacoa, using pimento wood and berries for flavour and preservation.
+Many Jamaican dishes which include peas or beans, cured meats (salted pork, pickled pigtail and salted beef), and stews like brown stew and stew peas, were contributed by them.
+Other ingredients including herbs and spices like onion, garlic and thyme were also introduced by the Spanish.

-Kidney beans which are typically used in Jamaican stew peas, are thought to have originated in Peru around 8,000 B.C., and cultivars were dispersed throughout the Americas by indigenous Amerindian tribes, like the Arawaks— then later the Spanish and Portuguese, who introduced them to other regions through the Columbian Exchange.
-Also, the Arawaks cultivated pimento and peppers including scotch bonnet, which they cooked with.
+Kidney beans which are typically used in Jamaican stew peas, originated in Peru around 8,000 B.C., and cultivars were dispersed throughout the Americas by Indigenous Amerindian tribes, like the Arawaks— then later the Spanish and Portuguese, who introduced them to other regions through the Columbian Exchange.
+Also, the Arawaks cultivated pimento and peppers including Scotch bonnet and cayenne pepper, which they cooked with.

-During slavery and indentureship, the Africans also influenced the dish.
-Along with the Spanish, Portuguese, French, English, Dutch and East Indians, they contributed to the introduction and cultivation of rice in the region.
+During slavery and indentureship, the Africans also influenced the dish by blending bold flavours and occasionally using pigeon and cow peas.
 Pigeon peas (also known as Congo or Angola peas), which originated in India and were domesticated there 3500 years ago, were also introduced by the Spanish and Portuguese, from Africa.
+The use of scallion was influenced by Chinese indentured labourers, but was introduced to the island by the indentured East Indians.

 Stew peas has been a staple dish in Jamaica since at least the 1940s, and recipes for it began to appear in cookbooks in the 1970s.
-The dish is prepared in various unique ways by Jamaicans, and is a staple in Jamaican homes and restaurants, due to its popularity.
-In September 1992, the Jamaican newspaper, The Gleaner, declared stew peas with rice as "the best dish made in Jamaica", in its Home, Living and Food Guide.
+The dish is prepared in various unique ways by Jamaicans, and is a staple in Jamaican homes and restaurants due to its popularity.
+In September 1992, the Jamaican newspaper, The Gleaner, declared stew peas with rice as "the best dish made in Jamaica" (in its Home, Living and Food Guide).